This Month’s Best Qantas Credit Card Offers

 (worth 75K Qantas)

-With the Qantas Premier Platinum card, you can also get an additional 30,000 Qantas Points (bringing the total bonus to 100,000 points) if you haven’t earned Qantas Points with any credit card in the last 12 months.
+You can also earn up to 80,000 bonus points with the Qantas Premier Platinum card.
+You’ll get 50,000 bonus Qantas points if you spend $3,000 within 3 months of applying, plus an additional 30,000 Qantas points if you haven’t earned Qantas Points with any credit card in the last 12 months.

 Note that the Amplify Signature credit card with the same offer is also available from Bank of Melbourne or Bank SA.
 All three of these banks are owned by Westpac and offer identical credit card products.